melezhik/swat/intro.md

 echo welcome to restricted area >> restricted/zone/get.txt
 ```

 No need explain more so far, as swat is pretty simple and intuitive in this way.

-Let's run our first swat tests assuming tha application runs on 127.0.0.1:3000
+Let's run our first swat tests assuming that application runs on 127.0.0.1:3000

 ```